patrickbwarren/qgis-survex-import/README.md

 Elsewhere in the world, or for that matter in the UK as well, the UTM system offers a convenient metric SRS for embedding cave survey data.
-Typically one fixes the entrance coordinates as the numeric part of the UTM position, making a note of the UTM grid zone.
+Typically one fixes the entrance co-ordinates as the numeric part of the UTM position, making a note of the UTM grid zone.
 Online converters from WGS84 latitude and longitude to UTM or back are easily found.
 For example, the Dow Cave entrance in the UTM scheme is UTM